-Not only does every camera have an ideal ISO, every scene has an ideal f-stop.
+Not only does every camera have an ideal ISO, every composition has an ideal f-stop.
 Anyone with a camera can snap the lateral (left/right, up/down) dimensions of a scene, but artistic photographers understand that the key to rendering our three-dimensional world in photography’s two-dimensional medium is creating the illusion of the missing dimension, depth, by composing elements throughout the frame, from near to far.
 Since depth of field is controlled by the f-stop, of all the exposure variables at a landscape photographer’s disposal, f-stop is the least negotiable.
 In a static scene (as most landscape image are), the tripod removes motion (camera shake) from the equation, allowing you to select the ideal f-stop at your camera’s best ISO.

 An image is not a snap, it’s a process

 When setting up an image, I try to achieve a sense of visual balance throughout my frame.
 I think about the path I want my viewers’ eyes to follow and where I want them to pause or land.
 I consider the elements that will move or stop the eye, and potential distractions that might pull the eye away, and merged elements that rob the scene of depth.
 With these things in mind, I position myself and frame my composition, identifying the ideal focus point and f-stop that gives me the depth of field I want.
 Having my composition frozen in place atop my tripod enables me to make these adjustments deliberately and methodically, and helps me ensure that one tweak here didn’t break something else over there.